Samuel Joaquín Flores

 Luz del Mundo

-Iglesia del Dios Vivo, Columna y Apoyo de la Verdad, La Luz del Mundo; Light of the World Church; Church of the Living God, Ground and Pillar of the Truth; Aaronistas
+Iglesia del Dios Vivo, Columna y Apoyo de la Verdad, La Luz del Mundo; Light of the World Church; Church of the Living God, Column and Ground of the Truth; Aaronistas

 Eusebio Joaquín González (a.k.a.
 "Aarón") (?-1964)

 Samuel Joaquín Flores (1937-)

 Monterrey, Mexico (1926)

 include Casa Cultural Berea, The Association of Professionals and Students, Plataforma de Profesionistas y Técnicos, Samuel Joaquín Flores Foundation, Ministry of Culture and Christian Education, Siloe Hospital

 Samuel Joaquín Flores, the group’s "Director Internacional," is regarded as "The Apostle of Jesus Christ" and is celebrated with a fervor bordering on worship.
 Indeed, according to some researchers, Samuel Joaquín is believed to have the power to forgive sins and give eternal life.
 La Luz del Mundo claims to be the one true church, that there is no salvation elsewhere, and that all of Christianity was lost until God called Aarón to “restore” the church in 1926.
 It denies the historic Christian doctrine of the Trinity and divides Jesus into two persons: Jesus (man) and Christ (God).

 The group is said to have an inner group of members, known as "Los Incondicionales" (The Unconditionals), who are sworn to obey any and all orders given by Samuel Joaquín.
 They have been accused of violent acts against dissenters and other perceived enemies.